apache/beam/website/www/site/content/en/blog/beam-2.34.0.md

 ### Known Issues

-* Large BigQueryIO writes that use file loads method will fail in batch mode.
-Specifically, writes that are large enough to use copy jobs.
+* Large BigQueryIO writes with the FILE_LOADS method will fail in batch mode (specifically, when copy jobs are used).
-  Will result in `IllegalArgumentException: Attempting to access unknown side input` errors.
-If you're running into this, we recommend upgrading to a newer version or using another write method.
+  This results in the error message: `IllegalArgumentException: Attempting to access unknown side input`.
+  Please upgrade to a newer version (> 2.34.0) or use another write method (e.g. `STORAGE_WRITE_API`).

 ## List of Contributors